 The University of Minnesota, Morris recognizes that the attainment of collegiate level knowledge and skills may occur in a variety of settings, including MOOCs, which do not carry college level credits.

 If a student successfully completes a MOOC and gains knowledge that leads to a passing score on an examination that Morris already uses to grant credits, the student can be awarded credit by examination.
 Exam options are:

 - national standardized tests including Advanced Placement exams (AP) and the College Level Examination Program (CLEP); and

 - special examinations administered by Morris disciplines.
-The transfer evaluation coordinator will contact the appropriate faculty.
+The transfer specialist will contact the appropriate faculty.

 A student who wishes to enroll in a MOOC to gain knowledge that is not offered in Morris’s regular curriculum or that may complement coursework at Morris may seek to contract with a faculty member to earn credits through a Directed Study.

 Contact the Scholastic Committee executive staff for more information if you are exploring the feasibility of fulfilling general education requirements through completion of MOOC courses.